Bug report #9793

 *) the values presented are 0.996094 and 254.004 : if 0 is the min and

 255 is max then that values do not seem that have been cut at 2% on

 *) shouldn't the CCC use the raster min/max values, in this case 1 and

 10, to compute the cut? otherwise the ramp will be not very useful, in

 this case almost all black or white.

-#2 Updated by Etienne Tourigny almost 6 years ago
+#2 Updated by Etienne Tourigny over 6 years ago

 - Status changed from Open to Closed